BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2B_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 Just choose your Linode type, choose a Location that's geographically as close to you as possible, and click "Add your Linode!".

 _Be aware that the requirements might change over time as the blockchain continues to grow.
 Watch for "Out of Memory" or "Disk Space is Low!" errors.
-Either one indicates that you should rebuild with the next larger machine!_
+Either one indicates that you should migrate to the next larger machine!_

 ### Configure Your Linode